Work is underway on new housing development with nearly 300 homes in Worksop

 Construction work has officially started on Barratt Homes Sheffield’s upcoming Knights View development in Langold.

-The leading developer’s managing director, Gary Chambers, was joined onsite by chairman of Bassetlaw District Council, Coun Madelaine Richardson, and vice-chairman, Coun Gill Freeman, to cut the sod at the 296-home community which is set to deliver a collection of two, three and four bedroom properties.
+The leading developer’s managing director, Gary Chambers, was joined onsite by Coun Madelaine Richardson, Bassetlaw Council chairman, and Coun Gill Freeman, council vice-chairman, to cut the sod at the 296-home community, which is set to deliver a collection of two, three and four bedroom properties, including 44 affordable homes.

-The development will also underpin approximately 592 jobs for people during its time and will bring significant investment to the area.
+Coun Richardson said: “The site will bring jobs for local people while under construction and it is always important to ensure the infrastructure is delivered to enhance the popular area of Langold and its surrounding park and amenities."

-Of the 296 homes coming to the development, 44 will be affordable homes.
+Langold benefits from a range of amenities on its doorstep including a doctor’s surgery, primary school and a convenience store.

 Most Popular